GloveDotCom/box-view-box-content/README.md

     Display a specific folder's items

     /view/[file_id]
-    Given a specific file id convert into HTML using VIEW API
+    Given a specific file id convert it into HTML using the VIEW API

     /folder/[folder_id]/[type]
-    Display a specific item type in a folder
+    Display a specific type of item found in a folder [ex: 'file' or 'folder']